guillaumegenthial/sequence_tagging/README.md

 - run a bi-lstm on each sentence to extract contextual representation of each word
 - decode with a linear chain CRF

-## Data
+## Data and Word Vectors

 The training data must be in the following format (identical to the CoNLL2003 dataset).
+We provide an example in test.txt.

 ```